17+ Free Proforma Invoice Templates (Word | Excel | PDF)

 A Proforma Invoice is a preliminary bill of sale sent to a customer/buyer in advance of delivery of goods or a shipment, i.e., before work is completed or a required action is completed.

-The proforma invoice typically contains the date of issue, the quantity and description of the goods and or services being sold, shipment weight, shipment/transportation charges (if any), any taxes or fees, and finally the total amount payable.
+Such invoice typically contains the date of issue, the quantity and description of the goods and or services being sold, shipment weight, shipment/transportation charges (if any), any taxes or fees, and finally the total amount payable.

-A proforma invoice also referred to as a pre-estimate or an off-set quote, is simply a document that accurately states the goods or services to be provided and the agreed-upon price for such goods or services.
+A proforma invoice, also referred to as a pre-estimate or an off-set quote, is simply a document that accurately states the goods or services to be provided and the agreed-upon price for such goods or services.
 These are usually used in international transactions, majorly for customs and imports purposes.
 Although they are binding in nature, the terms of the sale included are usually subject to change.

-Free Proforma Invoice Template
+Free Proforma Invoice Templates

 Uses of a Proforma Invoice